yut4916/cs5293sp21-project2/README.md

 	* Also, currently just hardcoding the redacted examples into my function, instead of taking input files and reading through them to find unredacted portions.
 That could definitely be changed
 5. Adding frequency -- I tweaked the extraction code provided in the project outline so that it generates two files: one that has just a list of all unique names (extracted_names) and another that has each unique name and its total number of occurrences.
 This will let me use frequency as an additional feature, so I can select the names that occur more often.
 	* Okay I ended up tweaking my frequency code so that the second file is non-unique names and their total number of occurrences aren't computed until the main.py function is run--I was having formatting issues.
+6. Starting to come together!
+Is my code a mess?
+Yes.
+Is my readme sparse?
+Also yes.
+But the damn thing works decently!
+	* Still haven't added code to read through input files

 # Citations
 Throughout the project my dad, Greg Yut, helped me understand the nuts and bolts, presumably all the stuff I should've known prior to taking this class but didn't learn because I'm not a C S student (i.e. Linux syntax/quirks, troubleshooting tips, etc).